 The UC Berkeley Library offers services in support of teaching and can assist GSIs and their students in developing successful library research assignments and in conducting library research.

 The Disabled Students’ Program (DSP) documents the academic accommodations needed by individual students who have disabilities.
 DSP provides this documentation to students’ instructors and gives guidance on how to implement accommodations.

 The Student Learning Center has tutoring programs for students and can help students identify ways to improve their writing and strengthen their study skills.

 Department Faculty Advisers for GSI Affairs are faculty members appointed in each department to help ensure that GSIs receive appropriate preparation, mentoring, and supervision.
 They can also assist with problems not resolved between GSIs and the faculty members they teach with.

 The Center for Student Conduct can answer questions about responding to possible cases of cheating, plagiarism, classroom disruption, and other forms of academic misconduct.

 The Campus Police Department (UCPD) provides emergency assistance, safety programs, and other services for the UC Berkeley campus.
 In an emergency on campus, call 2-3333 from a campus phone or (510) 642-3333 from a cell phone.

 The Urgent Care clinic at University Health Services, located in Tang Center at 2222 Bancroft Way, offers walk-in medical care for UC Berkeley students.
 Contact by phone at (510) 642-3188.

-The Gold Folder is CPS’s reference guide for assisting students who may be experiencing emotional distress and referring them to the most appropriate campus resources.
+The Mental Health Handbook is CPS’s reference guide for assisting students who may be experiencing emotional distress and referring them to the most appropriate campus resources.